NickyMeuleman/nicky-blog/content/serverless-graphql-part-3/index.md

 Notice how it automatically changed to `data.id`?
 The Document for a single Pokémon can be thought of as a JavaScript object.
 It has a few fields.
 Like the `ref` one, that stores an identifier to that specific document.
 The data we stored lives under the `data` key.

+Since, in this app, every Pokémon in the `Pokemon` collection has a unique `id`.
+Check the box that marks this index as unique.
+This enforces a uniqueness constraint on the entries of this index.

+> Note: If you mark an index as unique, it will not remove existing duplicates, only prevent future ones.

 Next up is the index that allows us to search for a Pokémon by their `name`.
 Let's create this index via FQL.

 The Fauna dashboard has an area called "shell" where you can enter FQL queries and see the results.